fdsig/bechdel/README.md

 Run notebook in vnv

 **Instructions to run training software**
 Note -- this is an illustrative work in progress rather than completed software.
-However will run and and log in to huggingface account and upload formatted data to hugging face.
+However will run and and log in to hugging face account and upload formatted data to hugging face.
 (A little more work would be required to train a binary classifier)

 As above however if running in terminal run